 Theory and Practice

-Demonstrate a critical understanding of the concepts, beliefs and world-view underlying the principal Buddhist meditation traditions
+- Demonstrate a critical understanding of the foundational concepts, beliefs and worldviews underlying the principal Buddhist mindfulness meditation traditions, from early Indian Buddhism to the East Asian traditions and beyond.

-Develop an ability to recognise and evaluate the methods and claims of the modern meditation movement
+- Develop an ability to recognise and critically evaluate the methods and claims of the mindfulness movement, which entails understnding that challenges arising from contemporary applications of mindfulness in new contexts.